Labor Education and Research Center

 1675 Agate St.

 Eugene OR 97403-1289

 The Labor Education and Research Center (LERC) was established at the University of Oregon in 1977 with funding provided by the Oregon legislature to serve the educational and research needs of Oregon workers and their organizations.
 LERC has an advisory board that includes representatives from state labor and community organizations and other related constituencies.
-A university-based advisory committee also works with LERC faculty members on campus educational programs.
+LERC faculty collaborate with academic departments on research, teaching, and public service projects.

 The center serves as a liaison between members of Oregon’s labor relations community and the state university system.
 The center's research and educational programs provide a catalyst for interaction among labor leaders, public officials, arbitrators, labor relations specialists, community and nonprofit organizations, and members of the academic community.

 The center produces educational programs including seminars, conferences, workshops, and short courses on campus and throughout the state.
 It offers training and education to workers and unionists in grievance handling, arbitration, collective bargaining, health and safety, and other issues of concern in today’s complex and rapidly changing economy.
 Most of these programs are offered without credit.